damianczer/damianczer/EXPERIENCE.md

 7. **[Junior-Support]** - I trained less experienced programmers and took them under my wing.
 They performed tasks under my supervision and had their **code reviewed**.

 8. **[Agile]** - I have worked extensively with the **Agile** methodology, which I find excellent.
 I have participated in meetings such as: **Retrospective**, **Brainstorming and Estimation**, **Backlog Refinement**, **Daily**, Statuses****, **AMS**, Coffee Talks, and others.
 I have delivered software iteratively in the form of sprints.

+9. **[Team Code Review]** - I led team workshops for developers where I demonstrated and explained various technical solutions in code.
+The workshops included presentations and group tasks.

 ---